DaveL17/matplotlib/_changelog.md

 - Renames "Extra Wide" controls to "Special Size" to better reflect that the settings not only control width and height, but can also be smaller or larger than the standard size.
 - Fixes bug where certain data file names with unicode characters would cause an error.
-- Moves support URL to Github.
+- Moves support URL to GitHub.
 - Various code refinements.

 #### v0.3.02